espijuanjo/phpfolding.vim/README.md

 Abstract
 ===============

-This is a mirror of http://www.vim.org/scripts/script.php?script_id=1623
+This is a fork of http://www.vim.org/scripts/script.php?script_id=1623

 This script can fold PHP functions and/or classes, properties with their phpdoc without manually adding marker style folds ({{{ and }}}).